 As mentioned before, whether you may or may not be required to depend on where you live and whether or not your team earns minimum wage.
 Therefore, it is important for your Finance and HR teams to figure out what the requirements are exactly and build a good policy and reimbursement processes around it.
 We also already discussed the reasons why we think you should choose to reimburse your employees for their mileage even when it is not required by law.

 - Should I reimburse the mileage driven to and from work?

 You can only reimburse your employees when they drive to and from specific work duties.
 That means commuters are not a part of this equation.

 - Can all my employees deduct their mileage expenses?

 Not exactly.
 Your employees can’t use the business standard employee mileage rate after claiming other deductions, such as full purchase price deduction, for that same vehicle.
 They also cannot use the business rate for multiple vehicles at the same time.
 And it almost goes without saying that they can’t deduct their commute.
 If you somehow want to minimize your team’s commuting headache, look into offering commuter benefits.

 - How do I reimburse my team?

-If you are paying back your team, it is recommended you use expense-tracking software to pay your employees every few weeks or months at the rate of your choosing.
-Set a rate, have employees enter their mileage and calculate how much you owe them.
+If you are paying back your team, it is recommended you use expense management software to pay your employees every few weeks or months at the rate of your choosing.
+Set a rate, have employees enter their mileage, and calculate how much you owe them.
 You can then reimburse them through your payroll software.
 Keep in mind that when you pay your employees a higher rate than the federal tax rate, the extra counts as taxable compensation to the employee.

 - How do mileage tax deductions and documenting mileage work?